 Walking is a great way to stay fit and get outdoors, but the reality is that weather can often get in the way of enjoying nature while you walk.
 It can be hard to get your steps in when winter brings endless days of snow and freezing temperatures, thunderstorms rage all day, or a summer heatwave makes outdoor exercise dangerous.

 Fortunately, there are many places to walk indoors that can be just as enjoyable as outdoor walking so you can get your steps and stay healthy.
 With a little creativity and an open mind, you can find opportunities beyond the mall to get your steps in no matter the weather.

 There are plenty of indoor walking locations where you can get in a brisk, fitness walk.
 Indoor walking tends to be more cramped, however, with less space and more people.
 Following some basic indoor walking rules of thumb leads to a more enjoyable walk:

 - Be respectful of your environment.
 Don’t block people’s view at a museum or interrupt the checkout line at a store.
 If you can’t walk easily because of crowds, you might need to find a different indoor walking spot.

 - Time your walks to avoid busy periods at your chosen location.
-A weekend afternoon is probably not the best time to walk at a museum or store.
+A weekend afternoon is probably not the best time for a fast-paced walk at a museum or store.

 - Use audio entertainment to spice up any location.
 A great podcast, audiobook, or music playlist can make any indoor walk an exciting journey.
 It might also help you stay focused and reach your step goals.